ConnectThink/WP-SCSS/readme.md

 * Compact - Removes all line breaks, unnecessary whitespace, and single-line comments.
 * Crunched - Same as Compressed, but also removes multi-line comments.

-See examples of each in [leafo's documentation](http://leafo.github.io/scssphp/docs/#output-formatting)
+See examples of each in [scssphp's documentation](http://scssphp.github.io/scssphp)

 #### Source Map Mode
 Source maps come in three modes: